harishconti/heal-log/TERMS_OF_SERVICE.md

 ---

-**BY USING CLINIC OS LITE, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS OF SERVICE.**
+**BY USING PATIENTLOG, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS OF SERVICE.**

 Last Updated: December 14, 2024
 Version: 1.0-beta